OpenHumans/oh-data-demo-template/README.md

 You are likely to want to start making changes in the `tasks.py` file, which is where much of the logic is stored.
 Instead of generating a dummy data file you will want to think about how to get your own data into the app, whether it is a previously downloaded file, which needs to be processed and/or vetted by the app, or you are working from an external API.

 Good luck, and please do [get in touch]((http://github.com/OpenHumans/oh-data-source-template/issues)) to ask questions, give suggestions, or join in with our [community chat](http://slackin.openhumans.org)!

+## Getting help

+If you have any questions or suggestions, or run into any issues with this demo/template, please let us know, either over in [Github issues](http://github.com/OpenHumans/oh-data-source-template/issues), or at our [Slack channel](http://slackin.openhumans.org) where our growing community hangs out.